hpesoj/gsl-pointers/README.md

     foo(view<int>(p));
 ```

 Thus, even though such functionality isn't strictly necessary, it is a convenient way to safely (i.e. without invoking undefined behaviour) convert a pointer or `optional_view` to a `view`.
-It also seems appropriate to support such operations given the inclusion of the [throwing accessor function](#rationale-named-member-functions) `value` in `optional_view`, a function which is also strictly not required and is taken from the design of `std::optional`.
+It also seems appropriate to support such operations given the inclusion of the [throwing accessor function](#rationale-named-member-functions) `value` in `optional_view`, a function which is also strictly not required and is inspired by the design of `std::optional`.

 Note that there is no overload of `make_view` that takes a pointer, as `make_view` is intended to facilitate automatic type deduction.
 If such an overload existed, it would be all too easy for the user to forget that passing a pointer rather than a reference may throw: